-Tidal Falls Preserve is closed for renovation until spring 2019.
+Tidal Falls Preserve is closed for renovation until July 8, 2019.
 The Exploration Center and offices at Tidal Falls remain open.

 The best time to view the falls is 2 hours before or after low tide.
 Find the local tide chart here.

-The property is open to the public for day use, and FBC’s office and Exploration Center is located in the red house.
-Please do not bring dogs to Tidal Falls Preserve to keep the lawn green and the wildlife happy.
+The property is open to the public for day use.
+FBC’s office and Exploration Center is located in the red house.

 Here, large differences between high and low tide and mixing between fresh and saltwater creates a nutrient-rich environment that is incredibly productive for wildlife.
 The surrounding waters between Sorrento and Hancock north through Taunton Bay are part of a Maine focus area of statewide ecological significance.
 This area provides high value habitat for numerous state and federal species of concern, including many shorebirds and waterfowl.

 Visitors will commonly see seals, osprey, king fishers, and eagles.
 Otter, mink, blue heron and other wildlife have also been spotted here.

 From Ellsworth travel north 8 miles on Route 1 to the village of Hancock.
 Go through the village, turn right onto Eastside Road, go .7 mile to Tidal Falls Road, turn left and drive to the end of the road.
 From Sullivan, Eastside Road is the first left after you cross the bridge.

 Address: 72 Tidal Falls Road, Hancock, Maine 04640

 A generous grant from Land for Maine’s Future helped preserve Tidal Falls.

 Ellsworth photographer Debbie Stahre shared the wildlife photographs.